Usabl-dev/usabl-github-action/README.md

 ## Troubleshooting

-Once your workflow has been created, the best way to confirm that the workflow is executing correctly is to create a new pull request with the workflow file and verify that the newly created action succeeds.
+Once your workflow has been created, the best way to confirm that the workflow is executing correctly is to create a new pull request with the workflow file and verify that the newly created action succeeds and the selected task has been duplicated.
+If you have any issues, email us at contact@usabl.dev.

-If the action fails, there may be a problem with your configuration.
-To investigate, dig into the action's logs to view any error messages.